In this tutorial, you created the

 For example, if you want to use the

-Now, instead of using DynamoDB on your computer, the program uses the DynamoDB service endpoint in US West (Oregon).
+Instead of using DynamoDB on your computer, the program now uses the DynamoDB service in US West (Oregon).

 Amazon DynamoDB is available in several regions worldwide.
-For the complete list of regions and endpoints, see Regions and Endpoints in the AWS General Reference.
-For more information on setting regions and endpoints in your code, go to AWS Region Selection in the AWS SDK for Java Developer Guide.
+For the complete list, see Regions and Endpoints in the AWS General Reference.
+For more information about setting regions and endpoints in your code, see AWS Region Selection in the AWS SDK for Java Developer Guide.